 Figure 2.
 Values for average path length through time units in model executions with 101 (a), 102 (b) and 103 (c) agents.
-Figure 2 y axis is the average path length.
-Contrary to the clustering coefficient, the average path length decreases when time and k increases, which is consistent with the behaviour of small world networks.
-Figure, shows how to the clustering coefficient and average path length are saturate by high values of time.
-It means that the time of simulations for higher values implies that a lot of agents have connection and the small world structure disappear, however, the study in deep of this behavior and umbrals for the measurements is proposed as future work.
+In this figure, average path length is represented along the y axis.
+Contrary to the clustering coefficient, the average path length decreases when t and k increase, which is consistent with the behavior of small world networks.
+Figure 2 shows how the clustering coefficient and average path length are saturated by high values of time.
+This means that the time for simulations for higher values implies that a lot of agents have connections and the small world structure disappears.
+In-depth study of this behavior and the umbrals for the measurements is proposed for future work.